jclapis/rp-pi-guide/Native.md

 - The user is set to `eth2`.
 - Nimbus is preceeded by `taskset 0x01`.
 Basically, this constrains Nimbus to only run on CPU 0 (since it's single threaded).
   See the Geth notes for the rationale here.
+- `ionice -c 2 -n 0` tells your system to give Nimbus the highest possible priority for disk I/O (behind critical system processes), so it can process and attest as quickly as possible
 - Change the `--graffiti` to whatever you want.
+- By default, Nimbus will try to connect to 160 peers.
+That's a lot.
+  I changed the max value using `--max-peers=80` to lighten the CPU load a little, but you are free to experiement with this if you want.

 Next, add a log watcher script:
 ```